lillyfae/CSE212.final_project/linked_list.md

     Jameson, Calissa, Kaden, Karah, and Brylee`

+    Jameson left to go on his mission, so he is no longer living at home.
+So Calissa is the new oldest and thus the new head of our linked list.

+    `Calissa, Kaden, Karah, Brylee`

-    Let's look at this as if it were a linked list:
+    Let's look at this linked list in diagram form: